 Nutraceuticals – Omega fatty acids (fish oil) can have an anti-inflammatory effect along with promoting a healthy phospholipid membrane barrier to keep out invading allergies and pathogens.
 Vitamins, minerals and antioxidants can contribute to a healthy immune system

-Food elimination trial – This may be necessary and involves removing specific animal or vegetable protein and carbohydrate sources potentially contributing to allergies.
+Food elimination trial – This may be necessary and involves removing specific animal or vegetable protein and carbohydrate sources potentially contributing to skin allergies.
 The trial takes at least six weeks, requires strict oversight (no cheating!), and should be performed under veterinary observation.

-Getting to the bottom of your cat’s allergies and managing them in an integrative way rather than merely suppressing symptoms with medication is the best recipe for success – and it’s much healthier for your kitty.
+Getting to the bottom of your cat’s skin allergies and managing them in an integrative way rather than merely suppressing symptoms with medication is the best recipe for success – and it’s much healthier for your kitty.